johann8/bacularis/README.md

 For the installation of Bacula Windows client you need the name of Bacula Director `bacula-dir`, the MD5 password and the ip address of docker host.

-- The MD5 bacula client password you can read out from config file `bacula-dir_win-srv01.conf`
+- You can read out MD5 bacula client password from created config file `bacula-dir_win-srv01.conf`

 ```bash
 cat config_files/bacula-dir_pc-vm01.conf | sed -n '/Client {/,+4p' | grep -w Password |cut -f 2 -d '"'